Baighasan/portfolio/src/content/projects/chat-royale/index.md

 ### Deployment & DevOps

-For deployment, I specifically wanted to take a manual approach rather than use existing solutions, just to learn.
+For deployment, I specifically wanted to take a custom approach rather than use existing solutions, just to learn.
 The first thing I had to do was create a production Docker Compose file.
 This would set up things like environment variables, production URLs, and overall optimization for production builds.

 Next, I decided to use AWS Lightsail for my production server.
 I chose Lightsail over something like EC2 primarily because it's a lot simpler to set up and use.
 The pricing is more predictable, the interface is much simpler, and I get to avoid a lot of manual configuration I'd have to do with EC2.
 All I had to do was SSH into my VPS, pull my production build and run it.